umeboshi2/umeboshi2.github.io/pages/css-authoring.md

 [bootstrap](http://getbootstrap.com/) framework.
 Also, a helper for generating [jquery-ui](FIXME) themes,
 [Compass UI](https://github.com/patrickward/compass-ui), is used in this probject.
+At full size the bootstrap css file is 291K(120K, compass compressed output), while the jqueryui css file is 77K(31k, compass compressed output).
+These sizes can be decreased by delving into the scss provided by the plugins and only using what is needed for the particular application.

 This project provides an example of how both the bootstrap and jquery-ui plugins can be configured to use the same color themes, and there is a python script that generates the scss files.
 The example is imcomplete, but provides enough to